abikesa/coenbrothers/behindevery.md

       - (Matt's character the senator takes off his hat):
          - We didn't deserve this, this `commodification`
          - These are all good people, important people
+         - You little people tittilating yourselves with something that was never meant for you
-         - You... trafficking in other peoples attainments
+         - Just trafficking in other peoples attainments
    - Existential Holla
    - Absurdity
 - Joel (Apollo)